davidjameshowell/epicgames-freegames-heroku/README.md

 7. Wait for an email to arrive - **THIS EMAIL WILL MOST LIKELY LAND IN YOUR SPAM BOX**.
 8. Click the click in the email and then Yes on the webpage that is presented.
 9. Captcha emails will now be delivered to your email, again **PLEASE CHECK IN YOUR SPAM FOLDER WHEN OUTPUT SPECIFIES CAPTCHA IS NEEDED**.

+### Notes to consider
+If you enable MFA on your Heroku account after deploying this process, you will need to regenerate the API key and update it within the Github secrets.